RMLio/implementation-process-pipeline/README.md

 Note that adding data to this repository makes the data public and the data will have [this license](LICENSE).

+1. [Check](#how-to-work-with-branches) if you are using the correct branch or need to make a new one.
-1. Download the Excel template called `template.xlsx` or an Excel file with example data:
+2. Download the Excel template called `template.xlsx` or an Excel file with example data:
     - Excel template:
         1. Browse to [the template in the repository](template.xlsx).
         2. Download the template by clicking on download icon (with the tooltip "Download raw file") on the right: